Want a session for your class with a librarian to go over information literacy at SUNY Sullivan?

 2. Personal copies of books, articles, etc. owned by the faculty

 Library Procedure for Textbooks:

 We cannot place complimentary or not-for-sale textbooks on Course Reserve unless they are accompanied by a permission letter from the copyright holder.
 Why?
 The first sale doctrine.
 This is not a legally purchased item and therefore cannot be loaned by the library.
 A textbook that is not complimentary may be placed on Course Reserve, however faculty must assume all liability for loss or damage.
 Please be aware that textbooks will be marked with minimal stickers/tape.

 Library Procedure for Personal Copies: June 28, 2016

 Personal items may be placed on Course Reserve, however faculty must assume all liability for loss or damage.
 Please be aware that personal items may be marked with minimal stickers/tape.

 Library Owned Materials:

 Library owned materials from the Circulating collection may be added to the Course Reserves following the same procedure.
-All Course Reserve material is added for one semester and will be removed and returned to the appropriate department/division following the end of the semester.

 Taking Items Off of Reserve: